shashinherath/shashinherath/README.md

-## Hi there
+## Hi there!!!

-<h3> I'm Shashin, an undergraduate and front-end developer </h3>
+<h3> I'm Shashin, an undergraduate, and a full-stack developer </h3>

 > Here are some ideas to get you started:

-"As an ICT undergraduate, I am passionate about using code to solve everyday problems.
+"As an IT undergraduate, I am passionate about using code to solve everyday problems.
 I believe that technology can make a real impact on people's lives, and I am excited to be part of that process.
 On my GitHub profile, you'll find a variety of projects I've worked on, ranging from small scripts to larger applications.
 Feel free to take a look and let me know what you think!"

 ## My Skill Set and Tech Stack:

-> Tools and technologies that I have worked with and am interested in
+> Tools and technologies that I have worked with and am interested in:
 <table align="center">
   <tr>
     <td align="center" width="96">